logimaxx/kviews.js/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A modern, class-based JavaScript library for binding JSON API data to DOM elements.
-KViews provides a clean, declarative way to work with REST APIs and render data using Handlebars templates.
+KViews provides a clean, declarative way to work with REST APIs and render data using Handlebars templates. **Runtime requirements:** [jQuery](https://jquery.com/) (DOM and selectors) and [Handlebars](https://handlebarsjs.com/) (templates); both are `peerDependencies` when you install from npm.

 ## Features